Illawarra Steelers: Illawarra Steelers Leagues Club

 The Illawarra Steelers Leagues Club is situated in the middle of the City Beach precinct, the Steelers Club is located adjacent to WIN Entertainment Centre and WIN Stadium.
 It is directly across the road from the grounds Western Grandstand.
 Established in 1990, the club has struggled in comparison to the much larger and more popular leagues clubs in the region, such as Collegians, Dapto Leagues Club, Wests Illawarra Leagues Club, and Shellharbour Workers Club.
 However, after a major restructure of its operations, the Steelers Club has been trading profitably through the 2010s.
-Twenty percent of the club premises were sold to Bermuda-based Billionaire and owner of WIN Corp, Bruce Gordon.
+Twenty percent of the club premises were sold to Bermuda-based Billionaire and owner of WIN Corporation, Bruce Gordon.
 The sale fetched 2.6 million dollars.

 Stadium

 The Illawarra Steelers played all their home games at the Wollongong Showground (currently named WIN Stadium).
 The ground for many years was also named Steelers Stadium, which many still affectionately call the ground.

 The Steelers record attendance in Wollongong was against St. George on 21 May 1993 at 17,527.
 The lowest crowd record was against Cronulla on 6 July 1985 at 3,433.

 The Illawarra sides in lower grades still the play the bulk of home games at WIN Stadium.
 On rare occasions, the Illawarra Cutters move home games to WIN Jubilee Oval to coincide with NRL fixtures and to also other venues on the South Coast.